FerretDB/FerretDB/website/blog/2024-01-29-new-ferretdb-v119-release.md

 We just released FerretDB v1.19.0, which includes support for creating an index on nested fields in SQLite and some important bug fixes.

-In recent weeks, we've been working on enabling support for authentication.
+In recent weeks, we've been working on improving authentication and enabling support for more user management commands.
-That way, [FerretDB](https://www.ferretdb.com/) can manage users by itself and not rely on the backend to do so.

 Our goal is to make FerretDB the truly open source MongoDB alternative, and performance is also a key part of that.
-We have been focusing on improving the performance of FerretDB, and this might be noticeable already in some of the latest releases.
-We should have some exciting changes and performance improvements in future releases.
+We have been focusing on improving the performance of FerretDB, and should have some exciting updates and improvements in future releases.

 ## New features